 C-419-2: Work Adjustment Training

 Work Adjustment Training (WAT) is designed to improve work behaviors and enhance interpersonal skills of the customer while he or she performs competitive integrated employment in a structured environment.
+WAT cannot be provided remotely.
 Before WAT is provided to a customer, a WAT evaluation is completed to identify the customer's goals that will be addressed in the WAT.

 WAT is for customers who have: